 We exist to provide clarity in autoimmune disease decision making with the goal of improving patients' clinical outcomes.
 We have developed and are commercializing a portfolio of innovative testing products under our AVISE® brand, which allow for the differential diagnosis, prognosis and monitoring of complex autoimmune and autoimmune-related diseases.
 We believe our focus on and experience in the field of rheumatology, combined with our commitment to excellent customer service and support, position us very well to respond to the needs of rheumatologists and the patients they serve.
-There is an unmet need for rheumatologists to add clarity in their connective tissue disease (CTD) clinical evaluation, and we believe there is a significant opportunity for our tests in this market, particularly for potentially life-threatening diseases such as systemic lupus erythematosus (SLE).
+There is an unmet need for rheumatologists to add clarity in their connective tissue disease (CTD) clinical evaluation, and we believe there is a significant opportunity for our tests in this market, particularly for potentially lifethreatening diseases such as systemic lupus erythematosus (SLE).

 Since inception we have devoted substantially all of our efforts to developing and marketing products for the diagnosis, prognosis and monitoring of autoimmune diseases.
 We commercially launched our lead testing product, AVISE® CTD, in 2012.
 Our proprietary AVISE® Lupus test is included as part of the AVISE® CTD panel and employs a patent-protected method for diagnosing patients with SLE based on levels of CB-CAPs (e.g. EC4d and BC4d), ANA, and ds-DNA.
 The AVISE® Lupus test also employs patent-protected algorithms used to generate risk scores to diagnose patients with SLE based on the levels of the biomarkers.
 These proprietary, patent-protected methods vastly improve the diagnostic sensitivity of our test compared to the current standard of care.
 AVISE® CTD enables differential diagnosis for patients presenting with symptoms indicative of a wide variety of CTDs and other related diseases with overlapping symptoms.
-Revenue from this product comprised 90% and 87% of our revenue for the three months ended March 31, 2024 and 2023, respectively.
-For the three months ended March 31, 2024 and 2023, we incurred net losses of \$3.4 million and \$7.7 million, respectively, and we expect to continue to incur operating losses in the near term.
+Revenue from this product comprised 91% and 88% of our revenue for the nine months ended September 30, 2024 and 2023, respectively.
+For the nine months ended September 30, 2024 and 2023, we incurred net losses of \$11.4 million and \$18.1 million, respectively, and we expect to continue to incur operating losses in the near term.
 Our operations have been funded primarily through equity financings, debt financings and revenue from product sales.
-We have never been profitable and, as of March 31, 2024, we had \$27.3 million of cash and cash equivalents and an accumulated deficit of \$282.6 million.
+We have never been profitable and, as of September 30, 2024, we had \$22.0 million of cash and cash equivalents and an accumulated deficit of \$290.6 million.

-Reimbursement for our testing services comes from several sources, including commercial payors (such as insurance companies and health maintenance organizations), government payors (such as Medicare and Medicaid), and patients.
+Reimbursement for our testing services comes from several sources, including commercial payors (such as insurance companies and health maintenance organizations), government payors (such as Medicare and

+Medicaid), client payors (such as hospitals, other laboratories, etc.) and patients.
 Reimbursement rates vary by product and payor.

 All of our AVISE® tests are performed in our approximately 13,000 square-foot laboratory located in Vista, California, which is certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) and accredited by the College of American Pathologists (CAP).
 Our laboratory is certified for performance of high-complexity testing by the Centers for Medicare & Medicaid Services (CMS) in accordance with CLIA and is licensed by all states requiring out-of-state licensure.
-Our clinical laboratory typically reports all AVISE® testing product results within five business days.
+Our clinical laboratory typically reports all AVISE® testing product results within five business days